karttur/machinelearning/_posts/2018/2018-02-11-machinelearning-pipeline.markdown

         #All the parameters from each step in the pipeline can be retrieved
         #Print the support (list of selected and discarded) features from the 'select' step (step = 0)
         print 'step 0 support',pipeline.steps[0][1].get_support()
-        #Each step can also be accessed using tis name
+        #Each step can also be accessed using its name
         print 'step select support', pipeline.named_steps['select'].get_support()
         #Create a dictionary from the original X columns and the boolean support list identifying the selected features
         selectD = dict(zip(self.columnsX,pipeline.named_steps['select'].get_support()))